SGL-UT/GPSTk/python/bindings/swig/sphinx/build.rst

 1. Install using pre-compiled binaries.
 This is the easiest option for most users.

-2. Download an archive file and run the setup.py script.
-This requires a C++ compiler.

-3. Clone the git repo and use CMake and your system's local build tool.
+2. Clone the git repo and use CMake and your system's local build tool.
 This requires CMake, SWIG and a C++ compiler.
    To generate the docstrings, this also requires Doxygen and you must also run several included python scripts.
    Developers of the GPSTk and users that wish to be on the bleeding edge should use this option.